carltonnorthern/nicknames/README.md

 This is a relatively large list with about 1600 names.
 Any help from people to clean this list up and add to it is greatly appreciated.
 Think of it as a wiki.
 Just request to join the project and you'll be added.

 This project was created by <a href="http://www.odu.edu/">Old Dominion University</a> - <a href="http://ws-dl.blogspot.com/">Web Science and Digital Libraries Research Group</a>.
-More information about the creation of this lookup can be found here.
+More information about the creation of this lookup can be found <a href="http://www.carlton-northern.com/2010/08/lookup-for-nicknames-and-diminutive.html">here</a>.